MOPineyro/pick6-vagrant/README.md

     $ vagrant ssh
     ```

-1. cd into the code directory and start a new Rails project.
+2. Run app specific bash script.
+Go grab another :cookie: this may take a minute.

     ```bash
-    $ cd code
-    $ rails new awesomesauce
+    $ wget
     ```

-    or to use this as a wrapper for an existing project checkout your existing project
+3. cd into the code directory and start the server.

     ```bash
+    $ cd pick6
+    $ rails server
+    ```

+4. Access files locally for editing at `~/.

+    ```bash
-    $ cd code
+    $ cd pick6
-    $ git clone git@github.com:your/project.git
     ```

 1. Go about your regular Rails development business.
 Anything in the code